Lakeside Chautauqua

 Chair

-Jane Higgins Marx, Vice Chair — (Upper Arlington, OH) joined the Board of Directors in May 2020.
-She is vice-chair of the Board, chairs the Municipal Services Committee and serves on the Nominating Committee.
+Jane Higgins Marx, Chair — (Upper Arlington, OH) joined the Board of Directors in May 2020.
+She is Chair of the Board, serves on the Municipal Services Committee and the Audit Committee.
 She became Managing Partner of the law firm Carlile Patchen & Murphy LLP in February of 2021.
-Jane has spent all 21 years of her legal career at the same firm building her trusts and estates practice.
+Jane has spent all 25 years of her legal career at the same firm building her trusts and estates practice.
 Jane is a Fellow of the American College of Trust and Estate Counsel and active in the Ohio State Bar Association.
-In the greater Columbus community, Jane is chair of the Franklin County Guardianship Service Board and member of the board of directors for the Legal Aid Society of Columbus.
+In the greater Columbus community, Jane is chair of the Franklin County Guardianship Service Board.
 Jane was born and raised in Sandusky, Ohio.
 She earned her B.A. degree in Economics and English Literature from Denison University.
 She received her J.D. degree from The Ohio State University’s Moritz College of Law.
 Jane is married to Jeff Marx, a finance executive at Hexion, Inc. Jane is a lifetime Lakesider and introduced Jeff to Lakeside over twenty years ago.
-Their sons, Nathan, grade five, and Adam, grade three, are fifth generation Lakesiders.
+Their sons, Nathan, grade nine, and Adam, grade seven, are fifth-generation Lakesiders.
 Their family cottage is located on Lynn Avenue and has been in Jane’s family for over one hundred years.
-When Jane is not practicing law, she can be found coaching cross country and basketball, fundraising for St. Agatha School and sharing her love of cooking, baking and tinkering in the yard with friends and family.
+When Jane is not practicing law, she can be found coaching basketball, fundraising for St. Agatha School and sharing her love of cooking, baking and tinkering in the yard with friends and family.

 Rev. Rachel B. Miller